tonamuhang/Mistplay-Backend-Challenge/README.md

 [Here](https://expo.io/@tonami/MistplayChallenge) by following
 the instructions given on the website.
 This is only the front end.
 2. Make sure you have npm installed.
-You can run the node.js server by going inside of the backend folder and then run: ```npm start```.
-You can test the functionalities by using applications like Postman.
+You can run the node.js server by going inside of the `backend` folder inside of the `mistplay-backend-challenge` folder and then run: ```npm start``` to start the database server.
+You can test the queries by using applications like Postman.
+Additionally, you can run `npm start` inside of the `mistplay-backend-challenge` folder to start a front end and check the query results from there.

 3. Unfortunately I'm not familiar with Android development(It's in fact my first android app), so I haven't found a way to connect the front end and back end together.
 I'm